KindredOS/project-aurelius/public/data/math/markdown/overview/expressions_and_equations.md

 ## What Are Expressions and Equations?

 \[Prompt Wrap Start]
-This section introduces the basic definitions.
-Prompt: How is an equation different from an expression?
+Please generate a content section based on **What Are Expressions?** and focused on users with a grade [grade], with interests in [interests], and identity type [mbti].
+Define important discussion items, each as a subheader, in markdown format.
+Add numbering or bulleting format for complex information, and bold key terms.
 \[Prompt Wrap End]

-An expression is a math phrase made of numbers, variables, and operations (like 3x + 2).
-An equation is like a math sentence that says two things are equal (like 3x + 2 = 11).
-Expressions show relationships; equations solve problems.
+An expression is a math phrase made of numbers, operations, and sometimes variables.
+It doesn't have an equal sign.
+For example, 4 + x or 2n − 5 are expressions.
+They're like sentences that describe a calculation.

 \[interactive element]